JorensM/articles/published/how-to-avoid-the-ripple-effect-when-programming.md

 //...and so on...
 ```

-Now let's say that you've decided to update the `sum()`function to be able to sum an indefinite amount of numbers, so you make it accept as an argument a single array and return the sum of the numbers in that array.
+Now let's say that you've decided to update the `sum()`function to be able to sum an indefinite amount of numbers, so you change it to accept as an argument a single array and return the sum of the numbers in that array.

 ```
 function sum(numbers) {